 BP: We’re at a very exciting time in history.
 A new movement and a new consciousness is emerging.
 To be successful, the social entrepreneurship movement needs to be very practical, focused, and pragmatic.
 But we as social entrepreneurs also need to recognize that if we don’t love ourselves, if we’re not happy with ourselves and resilient, then we’re going to crack when it gets tough — and it will get tough.
 Building your own emotional self-care muscles as an entrepreneur before launching your business is a better use of time than reading how-to books.

 Rachel is Conscious Company’s resident words wrangler, in charge of all editorial content.
 Before joining the CCM in April 2016, Rachel spent nearly 5 years as a print and digital editor on the award-winning team at BACKPACKER magazine.
 Her freelance writing and radio reporting has appeared in a variety of national publications, including Issues in Science & Technology, Yoga Journal, Paste Magazine, Pacifica Radio, and Wired, where she was a fellow in 2011.
 She holds an MFA in Creative Nonfiction writing from Goucher College, studied linguistics and computer science at Duke University, and is a certified yoga teacher.

 Mary Mazzoni is an environmental journalist and editor based in Philadelphia.
-Her work has appeared on TriplePundit, AlterNet, Yahoo Travel, Budget Travel, Earth911, Sustainable Brands, The Daily Meal and multiple Philadelphia publications including the Philadelphia Daily News.
+Her work has appeared in print and online, including TriplePundit, AlterNet, Yahoo Travel and multiple Philadelphia publications including the Philadelphia Daily News.
 She is available for freelance and you can follow her on Twitter @mary_mazzoni.